truher/all25/lib/src/main/java/org/team100/lib/targeting/INTERCEPT.md

 equation would be quartic, so it could be solved using one of the solvers in `lib.optimization`, e.g. `Bisection1d` or `NewtonsMethod1d`.

+# Iterative Solution

+An alternative to the post-hoc elevation lookup and muzzle speed approximation above would be to cast the problem as a two-dimensional optimization, solving both azimuth and elevation to minimize the intercept error.

+With this method, instead of solving directly for $t$, you would use an iterative solver that guesses values for azimuth ($\theta$) and elevation ($\phi$).

+The function to be minimized would use a lookup table from experiment or precomputation to determine the range time of arrival, and then, using the azimuth, find the cartesian location.
+Then compute the distance ("error") between that location and the target at the same time.
+The solver would use that distance to guide its guesses.

+A useful lookup table for elevation would be `InterpolatingTreeMap`.

+There are a few options in `lib.optimization` for the optimizer, e.g.
+`GradientDescent` or `NewtonsMethod`.

+A good choice for the initial guesses would be pointing at the target's current location using the looked-up elevation for that location.

 ## Resources